bitmovin/libdash/README.md

 We specially want to thank our passionate developers at bitmovin as well as the researchers at the Institute for Information Technology (ITEC) of the Alpen Adria Universitaet Klagenfurt (AAU)!

+Furthermore we want to thank the [Netidee](http://www.netidee.at) initiative from the [Internet Foundation Austria](http://www.nic.at/ipa) for partially funding the open source development of libdash.

 ## Citation of libdash
 We kindly ask you to refer the following paper in any publication mentioning libdash: